LaunchCodeEducation/data-analysis-curriculum/content/functions/reading/introduction/_index.md

 {{% /notice %}}

 The programming concept of a function is very similar to the concept of a mathematical function.
-For example, in high school algebra you might learned about functions like `y = 4x + 7`.
+For example, in high school algebra you might have learned about functions like `y = 4x + 7`.
 These functions used a mathematical input (`x`) and carried out a procedure to return a numerical result (`y`).

 {{% notice blue Example %}}